 Since that time, professionals have requested a space of their own to ask questions and gain a broader understanding of the needs of those people who identify as transgender/gender-expansive.
 The TRANSLIFE Professional Symposium was created to equip, empower, and connect these professionals.
 This symposium is an opportunity to bring together medical, mental/behavioral health, legal, and educational professionals to learn about the unique needs, challenges, and cultural competencies necessary to provide sensitive and appropriate care to the transgender/gender-expansive community.

-100% of the profits from the TRANSLIFE Professional Symposium go toward the annual TRANSLIFE Community Conference, which brings together transgender/gender-nonconforming individuals from the North Bay counties and provides an inclusive space to increase connections, share information, and expand individual self-advocacy and knowledge.
-The third annual community conference was held in March of 2018, and the fourth will take place in the fall of 2019.
+100% of the profits from the TRANSLIFE Professional Symposium go toward the annual TRANSLIFE Community Conference, which brings together transgender/gender-expansive individuals from the North Bay counties and provides an inclusive space to increase connections, share information, and expand individual self-advocacy and knowledge.

 Workshops are held by a variety of professionals and content experts from Kaiser Permanente, the National Center for Lesbian Rights, No Bully®, the San Francisco Department of Public Health, local support groups, and trans-inclusive private practices.
 They provide a solid foundation in the areas of cultural competency, practical tools to working with the transgender population, and resource access, as well as advancements in the mental health, medical, educational, and legal fields.